willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/dando-suporte-ao-seu-codigo-em-varios-sistemas-operacionais.md

 ![Travis-CI Service Site](images/image27.png)

-After this step you will be redirected to a new page with all your repositories.
+After this step, you will be redirected to a new page with all your repositories.
 To add a new one just click on the "+" icon next to the text *"My Repositories"*.

 ![Page of a repository configured in Travis-CI](images/image24.png)

-After this step you will be redirected to a new page with all your repositories.
+Now, you will be redirected to a new page with all your repositories.
 To add a new one just click on the "+" icon next to the text "My Repositories".

 This next step is very simple since the page has a tutorial showing each of the steps to enable the integration of Travis-CI with its repository in Github, as we can see in the image below.

 ![Synchronizing repositories with the service](images/image40.png)

 On the same page, all your repositories will be listed so you can choose and enable Travis-CI integration with your project.
-To enable it, just click the gray button with an "X" and when it changes color to green it means that everything went as expected and its repository is synchronized with Travis-CI.
+To enable it, just click the grey button with an "X" and when it changes colour to green it means that everything went as expected and its repository is synchronised with Travis-CI.

 Travis-CI is fully configurable and you can add information from a wide range of commands, from commands to be invoked before, during or after the build, and even configure the types of operating systems that the tasks should take place.